 Biography: Christopher H. Franklin is President and Chief Executive Officer of the Company.
-Previously, Mr. Franklin served as our Executive Vice President and President and Chief Operating Officer, Regulated Operations (January 2012 to 2015); Regional President-Midwest and Southern Operations and Senior Vice President, Public Affairs (January 2010); Regional President-Southern Operations and Senior Vice President, Public Affairs and Customer Relations (February 2007 to 2010); Vice President, Public Affairs and Customer Relations (May 2005 to February 2007); Vice President, Corporate and Public Affairs (1997 to May 2005); and Manager Corporate & Public Affairs (December 1992 to 1997).
+Previously, Mr. Franklin served as our Executive Vice President and President and Chief Operating Officer, Regulated Operations (January 2012 to 2015); Regional President-Midwest and Southern Operations and Senior Vice President, Public Affairs (January 2010 to January 2012); Regional President-Southern Operations and Senior Vice President, Public Affairs and Customer Relations (February 2007 to 2010); Vice President, Public Affairs (1997 to May 2005); and Manager Corporate & Public Affairs (December 1992 to 1997).